Squaremann-008/FastAPI_CRUD/documentation.md

 7. **API Documentation:**

-    For detailed API documentation and usage, refer to the API documentation provided above.
+    For detailed API documentation and usage, refer to the API documentation provided above as well as`http://your-server-ip:8000/docs`.

 ## Known Limitations